fixthestatusquo/proca/docs/consult.md

 ### `useConsultJson(name, lang)`

-Fetches the blueprint JSON and generates **attributeName** for each field as stingified ID.
+Fetches the blueprint JSON from `static` and generates **attributeName** for each field as stingified ID.

+or

+Reads the fields from campaign configuration.

+It can use both remote and campaign configuration, or one.
+Disable fetch with `campaign.config.consultation.remote: false`

 ### `<Survey />`